Education in Somaliland

 Education in Somaliland is provided in public and private schools.
 Education in Somaliland is managed by Ministry of Education and Science which controls the development and administration of state schools; it also has an advisory and supervisory role in private schools.

 Ministry of Education and Science

 The Ministry of Education and Science of Somaliland is a national body implementing the executive functions relating to the development of state policy and to legal regulation in the following spheres: basic education, secondary/vocational education, non-formal education, special needs education and higher education in both public and private institutions.

 Somaliland Education System

-The Somaliland education system has four main levels: pre-primary, primary/alternative, secondary/vocational and higher education.
+The Somaliland education system has four main levels: pre-primary, primary, secondary/vocational and higher education.

-Pre-primary (early childhood), integrated into formal education and private Quranic School systems, runs for up to two to three years.
+Pre-primary (early childhood), is the first stage and is for children aged 3 to 6 years.
+It includes both formal education and Quranic learning.
+Runs for up to two to three years.
+This stage usually lasts about three and supports developing skills and preparing for primary school.
 Primary schooling lasts for eight years and is divided into elementary (lower primary) and intermediate (upper primary) cycles, both lasting four years.
+At this level, students learn basic subjects.
 Secondary education and vocational training also run for four years.
+Secondary education organizes students for higher education, and vocational training offers practical skills for employment.

 The tertiary level for both systems runs for four years (University level).